 MVP received its initial funding through a U.S. Department of Education grant, awarded to develop a replicable model for gender violence prevention education that utilized the social status of male college and high school student-athletes and other student leaders.

-But MVP did not originate in organized athletics because of the problems in that sub-culture.
-Rather, the impetus for MVP was proactive and positive, and focused on the potential leadership of successful male (and female) student-athletes and coaches.
+But MVP did not originate in organized athletics because of the problems in that sub-culture; the impetus for MVP was proactive and positive, and focused on the potential leadership of successful male (and female) student-athletes, coaches, and athletic administrators.
+From the beginning, MVP set out to utilize the cultural influence of sports culture to catalyze significantly increased involvement in gender violence prevention efforts of leaders in secondary and higher education, the community, and the private sector.

 A strong partnership between the genders

-The MVP approach to prevention education has always included a strong emphasis on leadership training—for everyone across the gender, sexual, ethnic, and racial spectrum.
+The MVP Strategies approach to prevention education has always included a strong emphasis on leadership training—for everyone across the gender, sexual, ethnic, and racial spectrum.

 From its inception, MVP has sought to expand the number of men willing to take a stand to prevent sexual harassment, sexual assault and relationship abuse.
-MVP has been especially effective at delivering its leadership message to men in the dominant and multiracial cultures of athletics, fraternities and the military.
-The program both challenges and inspires them to partner with women to reduce gender violence.
+MVP has been especially effective at delivering its leadership message to men in the dominant and multiracial cultures of athletics, fraternities, the military, and male-dominated industries and businesses.

-To learn more about the MVP Model or schedule a training session, please contact us.
+To learn more about the MVP Strategies approach, or to schedule a training session, please contact us.

 Asking & discussing the tough questions

-Everything is fair game for discussion in the highly interactive MVP dialogues: the difference between prevention and “risk reduction” strategies in educational institutions and private sector workplaces; the pleasures and perils of hook-up culture; victim-blaming; the role of alcohol in sexual assault; the symbiotic relationship between sexism and heterosexism; the many intersections of race, sex and gender; harassment and abuse directed toward members of LGBTQ communities, and ways to prevent it; and the role of women as bystanders when women are the perpetrators of harassment or abuse.
+Everything is fair game for discussion in the highly interactive MVP dialogues: the responsibilities of leaders to create and sustain workplace and other environments in which expressions of misogyny and gender violence in any form are understood to be contrary to group values; the difference between prevention and “risk reduction” strategies in educational institutions and private sector workplaces; victim-blaming; the role of alcohol in sexual assault; the symbiotic relationship between sexism and heterosexism; the many intersections of race, sex and gender; harassment and abuse directed toward members of LGBTQ communities, and ways to prevent it; and the role of women as bystanders when women are the perpetrators of harassment or abuse.